metaplex-foundation/docs/docs/programs/token-metadata/instructions.md

 This enables a variety of use-cases such as preventing someone to sell its NFT whilst being listed in an escrowless marketplace.

+Here's a small guide on [how to freeze a Token account using this instruction](https://github.com/metaplex-foundation/metaplex-program-library/issues/470#issuecomment-1132700105).

 </ProgramInstruction>

 ## Thaw the token account as a delegate